Writing a Resume With No Experience

 7th Standard Math Tuition Teacher 2018–Present

-- Communicated with parents to understand each child’s level of learning and ability to grasp in order to design classes and gave parents regular updates on their children’s progress.
+Communicated with parents to understand each child’s level of learning and ability to grasp so that they could design classes and gave parents regular updates on their children’s progress.

 Scaled up my tuition classes by putting up posters in the neighbourhood apartments

 How To Highlight Skills On A Resume With No Work Experience?